 Please contact me if you would like further information about joining the mindfulness group.

 My qualifications include, a BACP Accredited, Post-Graduate Diploma in Counselling and Psychotherapy from York St John University, and a level 4 Certificate in Counselling Children.

 I have further specialist training in bereavement and loss undertaken through St Catherine's Hospice; The Application of Counselling Skills when Working with Bereavement & Loss.

 I am a member of the British Association of Counselling and Psychotherapy (BACP), and I adhere to the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
 I am currently working towards my BACP Accreditation.

-I have recently worked within a Women's Aid charity, providing counselling for women who have experienced domestic and/or sexual abuse, this includes childhood sexual abuse.
+I currently work as a Senior Counsellor in a Further Education setting where I provide counselling for students and staff.
+In the past I have worked for a Women's Aid charity, providing counselling for women who have experienced domestic and/or sexual abuse, this includes childhood sexual abuse.
 I have been in private practice since 2014 and have also worked as a volunteer for a local Bereavement Support service.
 My past experience varies from working within a college setting providing counselling for students aged 16-19, working in primary schools providing counselling for 5-11 year olds, and providing counselling for drug and alcohol dependants within a recovery service.

 Areas of counselling I deal with